gpogoncheff/rep_align/README.md

 - [Natural Scenes Dataset](https://naturalscenesdataset.org/): large-scale fMRI dataset consisting of whole-brain fMRI measurements of 8 humans while viewing images from MS COCO.

 ### Evaluating Interpretability
 Quantifying interpretability is an open challenge.
 In this project, I use an automated metric, the [Interpretability Index](https://arxiv.org/pdf/2310.11431) (II) (David Klindt et al.) to quickly quantify how interpretable model features are.
 In short, this metric quantifies how interpretable a neuron is based on similarities among the neuron's Maximally Exciting Images (i.e., the images that cause maximal activation for the neuron).
-Multiple metrics can be used to evaluate MEI similarity, but here we focus on II-LPIPS, the pairwise learned perceptual image patch similarity ([LPIPS](https://github.com/richzhang/PerceptualSimilarity)) across MEIs, which was shown by Klindt et al. to correlated well with human measures of interpretability.
+Multiple metrics can be used to evaluate MEI similarity, but here we focus on II-LPIPS, the pairwise learned perceptual image patch similarity loss ([LPIPS](https://github.com/richzhang/PerceptualSimilarity)) across MEIs, which was shown by Klindt et al. to correlated well with human measures of interpretability.

 In this